mpomery/CITS4401/Essay/wireframe.md

+Papers Referencing:
+  -

 The move to agile

-Waterfall was the way things were done
+  - What is waterfall
+  - What is agile
+  - Why the move

+Challenges Faced (pros and cons of the move)
+  - Getting people to convert
+  - Fitting in the Business Herarchy
+  -

+The future
-Lots of teams moving to agile, new ones starting as agile
+  - Lots of teams moving to agile, new ones starting as agile

-Business Herarchy and Agile?
+  - Past Agile - ABW "Agility"
+    - Valve